 Given their incredible repair capabilities, stem cells can be promising for repairing damage, fighting disease and in this case avoiding kidney transplantation.

-The best sources of adult stem cells are those in the bone marrow, cord blood, and amniotic fluid, but they all have their problems.
-The bone marrow is painful and invasive to reach and the others can only be harvested after a patient has given birth.
+The best sources of adult stem cells are those in the bone marrow, umbilical cord blood and amniotic fluid, but all have their problems.
+The bone marrow is painful and invasive to reach and the others can only be collected after a patient has given birth.

 In the new study, researchers fromHeinrich Heine University they looked at a noninvasive way to collect them stamina cells kidneys, those that can differentiate into all types of cells in the kidneys.